eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 In the sumo-gui you can right-click on a red/green stop bar and select *show phases*.

+## Interaction between signal plans and right-of-way rules

+Every traffic light intersection has the right-of-way rules of a priority intersection underneath of it.
+This becomes obvious when switching a traffic light off (either in [sumo-gui](../sumo-gui.md) with a right-click on the traffic light or by [loading the "off" program](#loading_a_new_program)).

+The right-of-way rules of this priority intersection come into play when defining signal plans with simultaneous conflicting green streams (by using *g* and *G* states).
+These signal plans only work correctly if the right-of-way rules force vehicles from the *g* stream to yield to the *G* stream.
+In most cases, this relationship was set correctly by the default signal plan.

+However, when introducing new *g*/*G* relationships, correctness is only ensured by loading the network and the new signal plan into [netconvert](../netconvert.md) and thus updating the right-of-way rules.

-# Actuated Traffic Lights
+# Traffic Lights that respond to traffic

-Generally, actuated traffic lights switch in response to traffic (or lack thereof).
+Generally, the designation "actuated" referse to traffic lights that switch in response to traffic (or lack thereof).
 The different controllers and their features are described below.
+SUMO supports several algorithms with this property and they are described below.
 !!! note
     [Mesoscopic simulation](Meso.md) does not support actuated traffic lights.